hoon-GitHub/odin-todo_list/README.md

 ### Mid-Project Thoughts/Progress
 - Took some time to brainstorm how to structure building blocks (todo items, projects, ...).
 - Decided to use CLASS for popularity, rather than regular constructor or factory function.
-- Debated if I should use tags for separating projects vs. make a project class to contain todos.
+- Debated if I should add project property to Todo vs. make a separate class to contain a list of Todo items.
 Decided to go with a separate class.
 - Decided to keep classes simple (at least to start out with) - constructor, add, remove, print..
-- Later decided to remove the whole Project class, and instead add a property to Todo, to act similarly as tags (a major overhaul).
+- Later decided to remove the whole Project class, and instead add a property to Todo, to act similarly as tags (was a fairly major overhaul).
+- Also decided to get rid of tags.
+Project property will act as a tag, although not 100% identical.
 - Maybe I should try adding some animations?
--
+- Data entry validation will need to be implemented, especially for the `dueDate` and making the `title` field required.
+- Toggling the completion status will need to be also added.

 ### Post-Project Remarks
 - Using variables for colors (and maybe other things) in css, was very convenient and helpful!
 - Learned when to use `onclick` instead of `addEventListener('click')` - without caution EventListener can get added multiple times!
+- Assignment instruction was asking to separate app logics (backend) from DOM-related stuff (frontend).
+I tried doing that but it feels like some frontend modules contain SOME app logics?
+Would it be possible to fully separate front and back?
 -